antoine-gallais/antoine-gallais.github.io/publicationsByYear.md

 [Publications sorted by type](/publications)

+# 2020
+* M. A. Falek, A. Gallais, C. Pelsser, S. Julien, F. Theoleyre.
+To Re-Route, or not to Re-Route: Impact of Real-Time Re-Routing in Urban Road Networks.
+Journal of Intelligent Transportation Systems: Technology, Planning, and Operations, Taylor & Francis, 2020, to appear.

 # 2019
 * R. Teles Hermeto, Q. Bramas, A. Gallais, F. Theoleyre, [Analysis of the Network Attachment Delay of Mobile Devices in the Industrial Internet of Things](https://www.adhocnow2019.lu/), in Proc.
 International Conference on Ad Hoc Networks and Wireless (AdHoc-Now) - Luxembourg, October 2019.
 * R. Teles Hermeto, A. Gallais, F. Theoleyre, [Is Link-Layer Anycast Scheduling Relevant for IEEE802.15.4-TSCH Networks?](https://www.ieeelcn.org/), in Proc.
 IEEE Conference on Local Computer Networks (LCN) - Osnabrück, Germany, October 2019.